Lets start where a day starts: DAWN.

 This is another goal.

-It is very strong image and works on various levels.
-For one the picture is visually very forceful: a beautiful woman is boldly overlaid by a cross.
-Both, woman and cross, are perceived as two separate entities and yet complement each other, forming a new content.
-Next to this aesthetic, perception, we know, that this picture was taken by Bert Stern in the last photo-shoot with Marylin Monroe.
-The pictures were sent to her and she crossed those out, that were not authorised for publication.
-Shortly after she died and her wishes were ignored.
+are perceived as two separate entities and yet complement each other, forming a new content.
+Next to this aesthetic, perception, we know, that this picture was taken by Bert Stern in the last

 This picture was printed directly after her death on the front cover of the Vogue magazine.